vercel/swr-site/pages/docs/with-nextjs.es-ES.md

 Together with SWR, you can pre-render the page for SEO, and also have features such as caching, revalidation, focus tracking, refetching on interval on the client side.

-You can use the `fallbackValues` option of [`SWRConfig`](/docs/global-configuration) to pass the pre-fetched data as the initial value of all SWR hooks.
+You can use the `fallback` option of [`SWRConfig`](/docs/global-configuration) to pass the pre-fetched data as the initial value of all SWR hooks.
 For example with `getStaticProps`:

 ```jsx